WGDJ: Female talk as WEEV

-Change to WGDJ Talk Radio
+Return to talk radio

 During 2007, Regent Communications began selling many of their smaller market and lower priority stations.
 Having lost its audience due to the Eve experiment, Regent decided to sell WTMM to Capital Broadcasting, Inc., with former WQBK host Paul Vandenburgh serving as its president and general manager.
-The price was $850,000.00.
-On November 26, 2007, 1300's Capital Broadcasting took control of the station from Regent and rolled out a talk radio format similar to the old WQBK, emphasizing local shows over nationally syndicated hosts.
+The price was $850,000.
+On November 26, 2007, Capital Broadcasting took control of the station from Regent and rolled out a talk radio format similar to the old WQBK, emphasizing local shows over nationally syndicated hosts.

 Capital Broadcasting initially announced the new call letters for the station would be WCBI.
 However, Capital Broadcasting was unable to secure permission from Morris Multimedia, owner of WCBI-TV in Columbus, Mississippi, to share the WCBI call sign, and on February 14, 2008, the station instead changed its call letters to WGDJ.
 The call sign's origins are disputed.
 Claims have been made to it being the initials of former Albany Mayor Gerald D. Jennings, who had a regularly scheduled program on the station.
 However, sources at the station say it is actually the initials of the owner's children.

 In November 2009, WGDJ boosted its power to 10,000 watts in the daytime and 8,000 watts at night.
 Also in 2009, Siena College began broadcasting its men's basketball games on WGDJ.
 On February 7, 2013, WGDJ announced that former House of Representatives member John E. Sweeney would host a show on the station.
-Sweeney would quit the show two weeks later, citing schedule conflicts.
+After local outcry and criticism against the station for employing Sweeney, Sweeney would quit the show two weeks later, citing schedule conflicts.

 In March 2018, WGDJ added The Mark Levin Show to its lineup after the show was dropped by WGY.
 In 2021, it began airing The Dan Bongino Show after rival station WGY began airing The Clay Travis and Buck Sexton Show.
 Both shows occupy the same time slot formerly given to The Rush Limbaugh Show after Limbaugh's death.

-F.M. translator
+FM translator

-WGDJ is rebroadcast on the F.M. band via translator station W254DA.
+WGDJ is rebroadcast on the FM band via translator station W254DA.